Hiring for Talent, Not Just Skills and Experience, Can Be Your Competitive Advantage!

 Decide ahead of time HOW MUCH EXPERIENCE, and WHAT TALENTS are most critical to hiring success.

-Yes there are things about most jobs where you need to require a specific set of skills or work experiences simply to make sure the candidates you are reviewing “can do” the job.
+Yes there are activities and responsibilities embedded in most jobs that require a specific set of skills or work experiences simply to make sure the candidates you are reviewing “can do” the job.

 - If a role requires leadership, for example, you can’t put someone into that who has never lead others – even if they have been an exceptional individual contributor elsewhere.
 People who have been individual contributors and people who have lead others, have developed very different skill sets.